Convergences of looptrees coded by excursions: Probabilistic applications

 when $0\leq i_1,i_2\leq 2\#\tau-2$ are respectively either equal to $0$ or such that $|c(i)|=|c(i-1)|+1$.
-Furthermore, applying Proposition \ref{branching_property} while recalling that $W(\tau)$ is affine of slope $-1$ by parts allows us to prove $\lop[w(\tau)]$ can be constructed by gluing the pointed weighted metric spaces $\lop[w(\theta_{(j)}\tau)]$ for $1\leq j\leq k_\varnothing(\tau)$ respectively at the position $j$ on a metric circle of length $k_\varnothing(\tau)+1$ which is rooted at position $0$ and endowed with its Lebesgue measure, and by normalizing the sum of the measures of the components.
-Hence, an easy induction on $\#\tau$ yields $\lop[w(\tau)]$ is the pointed weighted metric space spanned with the graph $\mathsf{Loop}(\tau)$.
+Furthermore, applying Proposition~\ref{branching_property} while recalling that $W(\tau)$ is affine of slope $-1$ by parts allows us to prove that $\lop[w(\tau)]$ can be constructed by gluing the pointed weighted metric spaces $\lop[w(\theta_{(j)}\tau)]$ for $1\leq j\leq k_\varnothing(\tau)$ respectively at the position $j$ on a metric circle of length $k_\varnothing(\tau)+1$ which is rooted at position $0$ and endowed with its Lebesgue measure, and then by normalizing the sum of the measures of the components.
+Hence, an easy induction on $\#\tau$ yields that $\lop[w(\tau)]$ is the pointed weighted metric space spanned with the graph $\mathsf{Loop}(\tau)$.
 Namely, it is obtained by replacing each edge with a line segment of length $1$ and by endowing this space with the normalized sum of the Lebesgue measures of those segments.
 With a slight abuse of notations, we can also see $\mathsf{Loop}(\tau)$ as a finite subset of $\lop[w(\tau)]$, so that they share the same root and that the graph distance of $\mathsf{Loop}(\tau)$ is inherited from the metric on $\lop[w(\tau)]$.
-It is now clear that
+See Figure~\ref{discrete_looptree_associated} for example.
+It is now clear that for any $a>0$, it holds

-for any $a>0$.
-Thus, the excursion $w(\tau)$ will be crucial for understanding the scaling limits of large discrete looptrees.
+where recall from Section~\ref{def_GH} that $\mathtt{d}_{\mathrm{GHP}}^\bullet$ is the pointed GHP distance.
+Thus, the excursion $w(\tau)$ is crucial for understanding the scaling limits of large discrete looptrees.
 The following theorem confirms this intuition in the PJG case.